Players walk off in protest against alleged racism in CL

 Cristiano Ronaldo got the better of great rival Lionel Messi as Juventus beat Barcelona 3-0 away to seal top spot in a group from which they had both already qualified.

-Ronaldo converted spot kicks for Juventus in either half, after briefly embracing with Messi before kickoff when the pair — who have combined for 11 World Player of the Year awards — also exchanged a few words.
+Ronaldo converted spot kicks for Juventus in either half, after briefly embracing with Messi before kickoff when the pair also exchanged a few words.

-Juventus clinched first place in Group G because of a better head-to-head record with Barcelona after both finished level on 15 points.

-Dynamo Kyiv secured third place and a spot in the Europa League knockout stage by beating Ferencvaros 1-0.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports